christianalfoni/flux-react/README.md

 Download from **releases/** folder of the repo, use `npm install flux-react` or `bower install flux-react`, but I recommend using the boilerplate located here: [flux-react-boilerplate](https://github.com/christianalfoni/flux-react-boilerplate).
 It has everything set up for you.

 ## <a name="changes">Changes</a>

+**2.6.0**
+- Added RenderMixin to give you an alternative optimized render strategy

 **2.5.1**
 - Added eventemitter2 to package.json